- Engineers assess impacts on extreme weather on EU Transport Infrastructure

 - Cycling on the increase in Dublin - but how safe is it?

 - Residents of "boom time" suburbs face unsustainable commutes

 - Engineers find optimum solution to protect aquatic biodiversity by forrested areas

 - Groundwater sources: out of sight and out of mind?
 (The Engineers Journal)

-Welcome to the Department of Civil, Structural & Environmental Engineering at Trinity College Dublin.
+A warm welcome to the Department of Civil, Structural & Environmental Engineering at Trinity College Dublin.
 Civil Engineers have a key role in shaping the future of society, being at the forefront of the knowledge and skills required to meet the big challenges facing the world today - increasing pressures on resources (energy, water, land etc) with the resultant need for more sustainable approaches to all aspects of life, the effects of climate change and mitigation strategies, the global trend towards more urbanized living etc. Civil Engineering is a broad discipline which deals with the main infrastructure needed for society: structures and bridges, water resources and waste management, transport management and roads, energy resources and systems.

-Our undergraduate Civil Engineering programme is multi-dimensional, having a strong technical focus but also an emphasis on the development of team working skills, knowledge of ethics and an awareness of the social and environmental impacts of their work.
+We offer a range of Undergraduate and Postgraduate courses which are multi-dimensional, having a strong technical focus but also an emphasis on the development of team working skills, knowledge of ethics and an awareness of the social and environmental impacts of their work.
 Graduates often end up working on multi-disciplinary projects that require innovative approaches and thinking, offering exciting careers both in Ireland and abroad, including work in developing countries.

 Our strong research focus on quantitative and analytical methods, the application of innovation and the development and use of new technology to solve problems in the natural and built environments.
 We work with industry, governments and universities across the world on research which has economic, social, political, scientific and engineering dimensions.
-Details of our courses, research, staff and other information about this Department can be accessed on the website.

 Head of Department